Olawepo-bit/Olawepo-bit/README.md

 - 👋 Hi, I’m Olawepo.
-- 👀 I am interested in the A-Z of Data Analysis.
+- 👀 I am interested in the A-Z of Data Analytics.
 - 🌱 I am currently learning SQL, Python, R and improving my Tableau, Power BI and Microsoft Excel skills.
 - 💞️ I am looking to collaborate on anything Data.
 - 📫 You can reach me on nimat101.os@gmail.com with feedback, questions and ideas.